HarshadLambate/holiday-bot/.github/reminder.md

 Hi 👋

-Don’t forget to update `holidays.py` with this year’s festival dates.
+Don’t forget to update `holidays.xlsx` with this year’s festival dates.

 Once done, test the workflow manually to ensure messages post correctly.